Most pri Bratislave: History

-In historical records the village was first mentioned in 1283.
+In historical records the village was first mentioned with the German name Pruck in 1238.
+The village once belonged to the German language area but the majority of the German population was expelled at the end of World War II.

 Geography

-The municipality lies at an altitude of 130 metres above sea level and covers an area of 19.01 km².
+The municipality lies at an altitude of 130 metres above sea level and covers an area of 19.01 km2.